 I’ve shared all kinds of hot drinks on here, but I think this very classic-feeling almond butter hot chocolate might be my favourite.
 This healthy hot chocolate is creamy, rich, and so comforting.
 I like to go super deluxe and top mine with coconut whipped cream, but it’s definitely good enough on its own.

 Roasted almond butter gives this vegan hot chocolate recipe such a deep flavour!
-When combined with cocoa powder, chopped dairy-free dark chocolate, vanilla extract, non-dairy milk, a pinch of sea salt, and sticky-sweet Medjool dates, it’s my ideal hot chocolate.
+When combined with cocoa powder, chopped dairy-free dark chocolate, vanilla extract, nut milk, a pinch of sea salt, and sticky-sweet Medjool dates, it’s my ideal hot chocolate.
 This one is definitely rich enough to wander into vegan dessert territory.

 Making hot chocolate in the blender: